-Scope Indicator 3.3.1 - Only UoCs using the Mass Balance Model
+Scope Indicator 3.3.1 - Only UoCs using the Mass balance production model

 Rationale - To encourage uptake of the ASC Feed Standard, the UoC may only sell a portion of its output as ASC compliant feed.
-This initial version of the Standard permits manufacturers to choose between two models: the ASC Segregation Model and the ASC Mass Balance Model.
+This initial version of the Standard permits manufacturers to choose between two models: the ASC Segregation production model and the ASC Mass balance production model.
 The indicators in this criterion set the requirements for labelling (or Identification) that can be made on final product depending on the model used.